latest planet(s) updated or added: 23 September 2024

 With this experience came the realisation that we don’t have to stick to the old stories.
 We could use stories, new stories, to shape our world – and with that end all wars, restore our planet and actually enjoy the life we have been given.

 Knowing a little about Earthlings, let me give you a fair warning: This is not a love story – not as such.
 This is our story about how we realised of how much we deprived ourselves, our societies, our planets (we have three of them) by seeking practical matches, matches for security, matches for status, matches for convenience, matches to have (insert whatever comes to mind) – instead of matches which deserve the term: two people who match.
-Because a well-matched couple is capable of creating a deep bond, of enjoying and praising each others, of strengthening and empowering each other, of setting free energies and potentials which become the basis for a healthy society – just like all other kinds of relationships contribute to the destabilisation of all we on our planets can be.
+Because a well-matched couple is capable of creating a deep bond, of enjoying and praising each others, of strengthening and empowering each other, of setting free energies and potentials which become the basis for a healthy society – just like all other kinds of relationships contribute to the destabilisation of our societies.

 planet 33 – Mirrors and sounding boards

 It still makes me shake my head when I look back at how we ended all wars.
-It was so simple that today’s student’s are frustrated just by reading about the decades of unnecessary wars, conflicts, struggles for dominance, exploitation.
-All we needed were two things: mirrors to see and hear ourselves (and unfortunately our ridiculousness) and people trained as sounding boards.
+It was so simple that today’s students are frustrated just by reading about the decades of unnecessary wars, conflicts, struggles for dominance, exploitation.

 We discovered that we had grown into a species of sloppy thinkers and that a lot of our troubles had their roots in our failure to shape our languages in a way that served us.
-Once we actively began to shape the words we use for what and whom, we were able to come together and to create thriving societies.

 planet 40 – Purpose